 I would love love LOVE if you could leave a review in the comments… I love hearing what you thought, any changes you made, the stories behind what made you try my recipes.
 Also, if you share a photo on Instagram, please tag me @desertislanddishes, it makes my day to see you making my creations!

-This Pesto Lasagne with Butternut Squash is the ultimate autumn comfort.
-Imagine layers of creamy roasted butternut squash, rich cheese sauce, garlicky basic pesto, pasta and gooey mozzarella.
+This Pesto Lasagne (Lasagne al Pesto) is the ultimate autumn comfort.
+Imagine layers of creamy roasted butternut squash, rich cheese sauce, garlicky basil pesto, pasta and gooey mozzarella.
 Trust me, it tastes so good…

 - Prep Time: 15 minutes